A3x-parvez/LIZA_A.I_ChatBot/README.md

 ### Message from the developer -
-I am parvez developer of the LIZA .
+I am parvez , developer of LIZA AI ChatBot .
 Thank you for visiting my profile and visiting this project repository.❤️